In a Nutshell:

 We also like the quad rollers, which are the current industry standard.
 So far, so good.

-Unfortunately, the massage track only allows the rollers to move along the X-or Y-axis.
-There is no Z-axis movement, so this chair cannot render a deep tissue massage.
+Unfortunately, the massage track only allows the rollers to move along the X- or Y-axis.
+There is no Z-axis movement, so this chair cannot provide a deep tissue massage.

-If you’re looking for a massage chair that will replace periodic visits to your local chiropractor and your visits include a deep tissue massage, then this chair isn’t going to get it done for you.
+If you’re looking for a massage chair to replace periodic visits to your local chiropractor and your visits include a deep tissue massage, then this chair isn’t for you.

-In addition to that, the chair utilizes an old-school wired remote that we don’t feel is very well designed, and the lack of refinement here makes the chair somewhat more difficult to use.
+In addition, the chair utilizes an old-school wired remote that we don’t feel is very well designed, and the lack of refinement makes it somewhat more difficult to use.

 An illustration of the back and Amamedic Juno II's body scanning tech that directs the rollers to the pressure points

 On the other hand, convenience controls are built into the chair itself, which is a genuinely nice touch.
-And the chair features Osaki’s excellent body scanning tech, which quietly adjusts the position of the rollers before your massage begins to ensure that they hit your pressure points appropriately.
+The chair features Osaki’s excellent body scanning tech, which quietly adjusts the position of the rollers before your massage begins to ensure that they hit your pressure points appropriately.

 Even better, on those occasions where the body scan doesn’t get it quite right, you’ll find controls on the remote that allow you to manually tweak the position of the rollers, which is excellent.

-See what we mean, though, about some good, some bad?
+See what we mean, though, about some good and some bad?
 That’s not necessarily the kiss of death, but again, this is massage chair 101.
 We were kind of stunned that Osaki cut corners here.

 The Juno II Offers A Surprising Number Of Massage Options

-Despite some basic points of weakness in the overall design, we found a lot to like here in terms of massage capabilities.
+Despite some basic points of weakness in the overall design, we found much to like here regarding massage capabilities.
 For starters, the Juno II brings six massage techniques to the table.
 These are:

 • Kneading